 • good observational skills and attention to detail for analysing samples

-• determination, perseverance and problem-solving skills, while working away at sea and when carrying out experiments
+• determination, perseverance and problem-solving skills, while working away at sea and when carrying out experiments, you may also find a proficiency in boat handling useful for these times

 • a flexible approach to work